-What have we done for refugee children as teachers, parents, students, administration?

 What have we done for the guardians of refugee children as teachers, parents, administration?
 What have we done to help the students and parents of the school to welcome refugee children?
+What have we done to help the students and parents of the school to welcome refugee children?
 What have we done for the teachers of our school in relation to the inclusion of refugee children?

-Write down the general objective of the action (include duration, sector(s) and issue(s) addressed):

-PHASE B

-at are the objectives of the action we are planning, taking into account the areas we need to improve and the indicators we need to develop to make our school more inclusive:
+Write down the general objective of the action (include duration, sector(s) and issue(s) addressed at are the objectives of the action we are planning, taking into account the areas we need to improve and the indicators we need to develop to make our school more inclusive: